BurcutDragos/A-gesture-controlled-music-player-project-implementing-interactive-controls-with-Python-and-OpenCV/README.md

     * Show a "Thumb Up" gesture to repeat the current song.
     * Make a "Victory" sign to stop the current song.
     * <b>Note:</b> To use gesture control effectively, maintain proper lighting and adjust hand positions as needed for accurate recognition.

+## Project Structure:
+* gesture_collector.py: collects gesture data through the video camera.
+Using Mediapipe for hand detection, it captures hand landmarks and saves them as .npy files.
+The collected data is later used to train the gesture recognition model, enabling accurate gesture identification.
+* gesture_model.py: defines the neural network model used for gesture recognition.
+It loads the previously saved gesture data, prepares it for training, and creates a model that can classify different gestures based on hand landmarks.
+The trained model is then saved for later use in the gesture recognition application.
+* gesture_recognizer.py: Defines the gesture recognition logic, utilizing the camera and Mediapipe's hand landmark detection.
+* music_player.py: Core file containing the music player functionality.
+* Songs/: Folder where all playable music files are stored.
+* requirements.txt: Contains all required Python libraries for easy setup.

+## Future Enhancements:
+* Adding more customizable gesture options.
+* Support for different media formats (e.g., .wav, .flac).
+* Implementing improved error handling and user feedback.

+## License:
+This project is licensed under the GPL-3.0 License - see the LICENSE file for details.